mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 <a name="sophisticated-approaches"><h3>3.
 More sophisticated approaches to measuring product page performance</h3></a>

-The above approach to measuring product performance assumes that all the users who land on a product page are just as likely to add the product to their basket, and as a result, any difference in conversion rates between product pages is to do with how good that product page is.
+The above approach to measuring product performance assumes that all the users who land on a product page are just as likely to add the product to their basket, and as a result, any difference in conversion rates between product pages relates to how good that product page is.

 That assumption is nearly always false: a user who visits a website specifically to buy a product is much more likely to convert that one who is browsing, but open to being upsold.
 When we perform the above analysis on a large data set, that might not matter because the *average* likelihood to purchase prior to viewing the page might be similar.
 But it might not be.